aws/sagemaker-jumpstart-industry-pack/docs/source/what-is.rst

 What is the SageMaker JumpStart Industry Python SDK
 ===================================================

-SageMaker JumpStart Industry Python SDK is an open source library for feature engineering, training, and deploying industry-focused machine learning models on Amazon SageMaker JumpStart.
+SageMaker JumpStart Industry Python SDK is an open source client library for processing text datasets, training ML language models such as BERT and its variants, and deploying industry-focused machine learning models on Amazon SageMaker JumpStart.
 With this industry-focused SDK, you can curate datasets, and train and deploy models.